 Nets Injury Report Against The Raptors

-The Brooklyn Nets are hosting the Toronto Raptors on Monday night in Brooklyn at Barclays Center, and for the game they have announced their injury report.
+The Brooklyn Nets have announced their injury report for Tuesday's game against the Toronto Raptors.

-The full injury report for the Nets against the Raptors can be seen in the tweet that is embedded below from the team.
+The Brooklyn Nets got crushed by the Toronto Raptors 133-95 in Brooklyn on Monday night, but will have a quick turnaround when they play the Raptors in Canada on Tuesday evening.

-Kyrie Irving, Ben Simmons, Joe Harris and Kevin Durant have all been ruled out.
+Their injury report for the game can be seen in the tweet that is embedded below from the team.

-The Nets will look to build off of their big road win over the Milwaukee Bucks on Saturday evening.
+Kevin Durant, Joe Harris, Ben Simmons and Kyrie Irving are all ruled out for the game.

 Related stories on NBA basketball